Ildefons Lima: International career

-Lima made his debut for Andorra aged 17, in the country's second ever game on 22 June 1997, scoring in a 4–1 friendly defeat in Estonia.
-He went on to lead the national team's scoring charts, and also amassed more than 130 caps.
+Lima made his debut for Andorra aged 17 years and 6 months, in the country's second ever game on 22 June 1997, scoring in a 4–1 friendly defeat in Estonia, becoming their youngest player and goalscorer.
+In the process, he earned more than 130 caps.

-In June 2009, near the end of the 2010 FIFA World Cup qualifying campaign, Lima scored his first competitive goal for over eight years and six years overall, netting the last goal of a 1–5 away defeat against Belarus.
-On 9 September 2014, in Andorra's first match of the UEFA Euro 2016 qualification phase, he netted a sixth-minute penalty to give the side a 1–0 lead over Wales, but in an eventual 1–2 home loss.
+In June 2009, near the end of the 2010 FIFA World Cup qualifying campaign, Lima scored his first competitive goal for over eight years and six years overall, netting the last goal of a 5–1 away loss against Belarus.
+On 9 September 2014, in Andorra's first match of the UEFA Euro 2016 qualification phase, he netted a sixth-minute penalty to give the side a 1–0 lead over Wales, but in an eventual 1–2 home defeat.

 After Óscar Sonejee, Lima was the second Andorran to reach a century of caps, playing his 100th game on 1 June 2016, a 2–0 friendly loss to Estonia in Tallinn.
 On 22 February 2017 he opened a 2–0 away win over San Marino in another exhibition game, ending an 86-game winless run.

 Lima surpassed Sonejee's national record of 106 internationals on 16 August 2017, when he played a friendly against Qatar in Burton-on-Trent.
 In 2020, the Andorran Football Federation removed him from the team – against the wishes of coach Koldo Álvarez – when the player spoke out against football resuming in the principality without COVID-19 testing.
-FIFPro, the world's trade union for footballers, called for FIFA to intervene in his favour.
+FIFPRO, the world's trade union for footballers, called for FIFA to intervene in his favour.

 On 3 June 2021, Lima became just the third European footballer (after Billy Meredith and Jari Litmanen) to be capped in four different decades when playing in a friendly defeat to Republic of Ireland.
+On 10 June 2022, after featuring five minutes of the 2–1 victory over Liechtenstein in a UEFA Nations League fixture, he became at 41 years and 6 months Andorra's oldest player ever, breaking Juli Sánchez's record.

+On 16 June 2023, the 43-year-old Lima became the oldest player to appear at a UEFA European Championship qualifying match.
+He retired from the national team after a Euro 2024 qualifier against Switzerland on 12 September 2023; he was substituted after 23 minutes to a standing ovation by both sets of supporters and replaced by Ricard Fernández, a player born two years into his international career.
+His 26-year spell for his country was the longest in men's football history.

+Lima's record of youngest-ever capped player was broken by Marc Pujol in 2000, by one month.

 Personal life

-Despite debuting for the Andorra national team when he was 17, Lima became a citizen when he turned 20 years of residence in the country.
+Despite debuting for the Andorra national team when he was 17, Lima became a citizen of the country when he lived there for 20 years.
 His older brother, Antoni, was also a footballer and a defender.
 He too spent most of his career in the lower leagues of Spain, and the pair shared teams at Ionikos.